jpwarren/atomist-end-user-documentation/docs/benefits.md

 Same time and hassle and use what works.

-Read through the ever expanding library of [integrations](/user-guide/integrations/) and [use cases](/use-cases) for ideas on how to get more done with Atomist automation.
+Read through the ever expanding library of [integrations](/user-guide/integrations/) and [How Tos](/how-to) for ideas on how to get more done with Atomist automation.

 ## More Than Templates